lorenrogers/todo-curses/CONTRIBUTING.md

 ## Setup

 To get started, fork the repo, have a look around, and run the standard `bundle` to install dependencies.
+You may need to install `libncursesw5-dev`, depending on your setup.

 Next, try building the gem: